eclipse-sumo/sumo/docs/web/docs/FAQ.md

 ### Can SUMO be run in parallel (on multiple cores or computers)?

-  The simulation itself always runs on a single core.
+  The simulation itself runs on a single core.
 However, routing in [SUMO](SUMO.md) or [DUAROUTER](DUAROUTER.md) can be parallelized by setting the option **--device.rerouting.threads** {{DT_INT}} and **--routing-threads** {{DT_INT}} respectively.
+  When these optionsare are used, multiple cores on the machine are used.

+  There is no support for multi-node parallelization.

+  When running [SUMO-GUI](SUMO-GUI.md), an additional thread is used for visualization.

   The python TraCI library allows controlling multiple simulations from a single script either by calling *traci.connect* and storing the returned connection object or by calling *traci.start(label=...)* and retrieving the connection object with *traci.getConnection(label)*.

+  The work to make the core (microscopic) simulation run in parallel is ongoing (Issue #4767).
+  Some parts of the simulation can already be run in parallel when setting option **--threads** but this does not lead to meaningful speedup yet.

 ## Building / Installation